The bordism version of the h-principle: Applications of the b-principle

 In the rest of the subsection we complete the proof of the assertion that the space $\M_\r$ has a structure of a $\Gamma$-space.

-\begin{theorem} The map $\gamma$ is a homotopy equivalence. \end{theorem} \begin{proof} To simplify the notation we will assume that $m=2$.
+\begin{theorem} The structure map $\gamma\colon \M_\r(\mathbf{m})\to \M_\r(\mathbf{1})^m$ is a homotopy equivalence. \end{theorem} \begin{proof} To simplify the notation we will assume that $m=2$.
 In general the argument is similar.
 Let $p$ and $q$ be two distinguished vertices in the source and target of $\gamma$ such that $\gamma(p)=q$.
-The point $q$ corresponds to two embeddings,
+We may assume that both $p$ and $q$ are represented by a pair of disjoint submanifolds in $\Delta^n_e\times \R^{\infty}$.
+To show that $\gamma_*$ is surjective in homotopy groups in degree $n>0$, pick an element in the target of $\gamma_*$.
+By Theorem~\ref{th:2.3} it corresponds to a pair of cobordism classes of graphic $\r$-maps